 Public charge is a test used to determine if someone is likely to become reliant on certain government programs.
 The public charge test looks at income, employment, health and other factors in determining if someone may become dependent on the government in the future.
 The public charge doctrine is not new to the U.S.; it was conceptualized in immigration law in the 1880s and it’s written into the Immigration and Nationality Act, as follows: "'Any alien likely at any time to become a public charge' is not to be admitted into the country.
 Immigrants who become public charges within five years of entry are subject to being deported, unless they prove the causes of their reliance on public assistance developed after they entered the United States" (Center For Immigration Studies).
 Enforcement of inadmissibility based on public charge has historically been inconsistent.

 At a minimum, adjudicators are required to assess age, health, family status, assets, resources, financial status, education, skills and an affidavit of support, if applicable, when determining someone’s likelihood of becoming a public charge.
 This holistic evaluation is known as the “totality of the circumstances.”
 The presence or absence of one of the above factors should not be the sole determinant in assessing public charge status.
 It's required that the adjudicator consider and balance ALL factors before reaching a conclusion.
-As of now, NO CHANGES HAVE BEEN MADE regarding public charge evaluation and inadmissibility.
+The bulleted list below is updated to reflect the programs that will now be considered in the evaluation of public charge.

 Cash assistance (TANF, SSI)